yeutterg/ikea-stock-check/README.md

 * Find the article numbers of the items you would like to purchase.
 They can be recorded with or without the period separators (e.g. 202.813.82 and 20281382 are both valid).

-⋅⋅⋅**However,** I recommend copying the item code from the product's URL, as it sometimes differs from the article number listed on the site.
+   **However,** I recommend copying the item code from the product's URL, as it sometimes differs from the article number listed on the site.
 For example, the article number for the [STUVA wall shelf](https://www.ikea.com/us/en/catalog/products/S79276717/) is 792.767.17, but the URL specifies it as S79276717.
 Only the number from the URL (S79276717) works in the IKEA API.

    ![url_article_number](images/url_article_number.png)